Definition of Working Capital Example

 Examples of real working capital companies are listed below

 - McDonald’s: It is very common for any restaurant business to have negative working capital.
-McDonald’s business has been running on negative working capital since it more than a decade from 1992 to 2000.
-It had negative working capital as much as $698.5 million in between this period
+McDonald’s has been running on negative working capital for over a decade, from 1992 to 2000.
+It had negative working capital of as much as $698.5 million in this period

 Conclusion

-Having positive working capital is a sign of good short term financial health and good liquidity.
-It means that the company has a sufficient amount of funds to cover for its short-term obligations.
-If the working capital is increasing it might lead to more borrowing and need to raise more money
+Positive working capital is a sign of good short-term financial health and liquidity.
+It means that the company has a sufficient amount of funds to cover its short-term obligations.
+If the working capital is increasing, it might lead to more borrowing and the need to raise more money

-On the other hand, negatively working capital may mean that assets are not being used effectively and the organization might be going through a liquidity crisis.
+On the other hand, negative working capital may mean that assets are not being used effectively, and the organization might be going through a liquidity crisis.
 However, having negative working capital is not always a bad sign.
-Huge companies as seen above like Walmart have negative working capital because of the continuous and fast inflow of cash
+Huge companies, as seen above, like Walmart have negative working capital because of the continuous and fast inflow of cash

 Recommended Articles